jamesnyika/mini-snow-course/chap1/README.md

 ServiceNow is a java application working across 3 tiers served by a MariaDB/MySQL database, java application servers and accessed through a browser.

 ## Applications on the platform
 The chart below highlights the applications available on the ServiceNow platform.
+This slide shows all the applications available on the platform as of the Kingston Release.

 ![ServiceNow Universe](https://github.com/jamesnyika/motivf-snow/blob/master/common/%20SNOWKingston.png)